dadhi/Along/README.md

 - Compile-time programing in itself
 - No build system or the builds in itself
 - Simple packages
-- Pay for play - the simplest things should be simple
+- Pay-for-play - the simplest things should be simple
-- Power to the people - no blocking the unsafe features, just make them "guarded" by whatever means
+- Power-to-the-people - no blocking the unsafe features, just make them "guarded" by whatever means
 - Prolog like solver as the natural language part
 - Literate programming and docs with live examples